Omar al-Mukhtar: Guerrilla warfare

 A teacher of the Qur'an by profession, Mukhtar was also skilled in the strategies and tactics of desert warfare.
 He knew local geography well and used that knowledge to advantage in battles against the Italians, who were unaccustomed to desert warfare.
 Mukhtar repeatedly led his small, highly alert groups in successful attacks against the Italians, after which they would fade back into the desert terrain.
 Mukhtar’s men skilfully attacked outposts, ambushed troops, and cut lines of supply and communication.
-The Regio Esercito (Italian Royal Army) was left astonished and embarrassed by his guerrilla tactics.
+The Regio Esercito (Italian Royal Army) was left astonished by his guerrilla tactics.

 In the mountainous region of Jebel Akhdar ("Green Mountain") in 1924, Italian governor Ernesto Bombelli created a counter-guerrilla force that inflicted a severe setback to guerilla forces in April 1925.
 Mukhtar then quickly modified his own tactics and was able to count on continued help from Egypt.
 In March 1927, despite the occupation of Giarabub from February 1926 and increasingly stringent rule under Governor Attilio Teruzzi, Mukhtar surprised Italian troops at Raheiba.
-Between 1927 and 1928, Mukhtar reorganised the Senusite forces, who were being hunted constantly by the Italians.
-Even General Teruzzi recognized Omar's qualities of "exceptional perseverance and strong willpower."
+In 1927 and 1928, Mukhtar reorganised the Senusite forces, who were being hunted constantly by the Italians.
 Marshal Pietro Badoglio, Governor of Libya from January 1929, after extensive negotiations, concluded a compromise with Mukhtar (described by the Italians as his complete submission) similar to previous Italo-Senusite accords.
 At the end of October 1929, Mukhtar denounced the compromise and re-established a unity of action among Libyan forces, preparing himself for the ultimate confrontation with General Rodolfo Graziani, the Italian military commander from March 1930.
-A massive offensive in June against Mukhtar's forces having failed, Graziani, in full accord with Badoglio, Emilio De Bono (Minister of the Colonies), and Benito Mussolini, initiated a plan to break the Libyan Mujāhideen:100,000 population of Jebel Akhdar would be relocated to concentration camps on the coast, and the Libyan-Egyptian border from the coast at Giarabub would be fence-closed, preventing any foreign help to the fighters and depriving them of support from the native population.
+A massive offensive in June against Mukhtar's forces having failed, Graziani, in full accord with Badoglio, Emilio De Bono (Minister of the Colonies), and Benito Mussolini, initiated a plan to break the Libyan Mujāhideen: the 100,000 people of Jebel Akhdar would be relocated to concentration camps on the coast, and the Libyan-Egyptian border from the coast at Giarabub would be fence-closed, preventing any foreign help to the fighters and depriving them of support from the native population.
 These measures, which Graziani initiated early in 1931, took their toll on the Senusite resistance.
 The rebels were deprived of help and reinforcements, spied upon, hit by Italian aircraft, and pursued on the ground by the Italian forces aided by local informers and collaborators.
-Mukhtar continued to struggle despite increased hardships and risks, but on 11 September 1931, he was ambushed near Slonta.